RileyMoore01/Portfolio/$Projects/StateMachine/ReadMe.md

 )
 </pre>

-<p>Toutputs true or false based on if the input can traverse the state machine </p>
+<p>Then outputs true or false based on if the input can traverse the state machine </p>